Reviewed by Sarah Mitchell, Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 • Premium branding or price tier (all seats sold legally in the US pass FMVSS 213)

-• Weight of the carry handle (unless it’s so heavy you won’t use it correctly)
+• Weight of the carry handle (unless it is so heavy you will not use it correctly)

 • Extended warranty